pipefox/fvtt-simple-dice-roller-deluxe/README.md

 **Click [HERE](https://github.com/pipefox/fvtt-simple-dice-roller-deluxe/issues/new/choose) to submit an issue!**
 * Note that the Spanish and French localizations were done with machine translation.<br>
 Feel free to make pull requests with corrected json texts!
-* 'Call of Cthulhu' Bonus/Penalty rolls work correctly, but the detailed chat output does not look nice.
+* 'Call of Cthulhu' Bonus/Penalty rolls work correctly, but the detailed chat output does not look nice.<br>
 For better integration, use the Cthulhu 7th Edition System for Foundry.

 <hr/>